neondatabase/neon/docs/rfcs/025-generation-numbers.md

 ## Non Goals

-The changes in this RFC intentionally isolate the design decision of how to define logical generations IDs and object storage format in a way that is somewhat flexible with respect to how actual orchestration of failover works.
+The changes in this RFC intentionally isolate the design decision of how to define logical generations numbers and object storage format in a way that is somewhat flexible with respect to how actual orchestration of failover works.

 This RFC intentionally does not cover: